MohitSinghvi/faceId-attendance-ui/README.md

 # FaceIdAttendance

-NOTE: This is the user iterface implementation of the application.
+NOTE: This is the user interface implementation of the application.
 For Backend refer: <a href = "https://github.com/MohitSinghvi/faceId-attendance-backend">https://github.com/MohitSinghvi/faceId-attendance-backend<a>

 **Project Name**: Facial Recognition based attendance management system. <a href = "http://mohitsinghvi.com/">mohitsinghvi.com</a>